judios/AzureSphere_AlarmKeyPad/README.md

 You can also setup your web server configuration in the config.h file.
 The processing power on the Arduino is limited so you cannot do SSL or even e-mail (because most gateways require TLS wrapped SMTP connections).
 Sending a small packet to a web server allows you to extend the capabilities of the Arduino with a more powerful CPU.

 #Hardware Setup Read Only Interface
 Connect the data-out wire (yellow) to a max232 (Pin 8) or level shifter and put the output of this (Pin 9) to pin 7 on the Arduino.
-Connect the data in wire (green) to pin 7.

               Read Only Interface               |   Arduino
                                                 |